aigle-levant/aigle-levant/README.md

 ## Aigle here 👋

-I'm currently pursuing a Bachelor's degree in Computer Applications [currently in my 2nd yr].
+I'm currently pursuing a Bachelor's degree in Computer Applications [currently in my final yr].
 Currently looking for internship opportunities in web-dev.

 ### Tech known